-Cause Remedy The projection lens is not correctly Adjust the focus of the lens using the focus focused. ring.
+Cause Remedy The projection lens is not correctly focused.
+Adjust the focus of the lens using the focus ring.
 The projector and the screen are not aligned properly.
 Adjust the projection angle and direction as well as the height of the projector if necessary.
-The lens cover is still closed.
-Open the lens cover.